MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/migrate-portal-configuration.md

 You can export portal configuration data from a source system by using portal-specific configuration schema files.

 1. Download the Configuration Migration tool and extract to the desired folder.
-The Configuration Migration tool can be downloaded from NuGet.
-More information for downloading the tool: [Download tools from NuGet](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/download-tools-nuget)

 2. Download a portal configuration schema file using links provided above for your portal type.